Programs > Code.org Professional Development

 Designed for all high school students and adaptable to your classroom needs, AI Foundations empowers you to prepare students for the future, even if you're new to teaching AI.

-3-day training, in-person on Oahu
+Week-long training, in-person on Oahu

 Flights and hotel will be covered for neighbor island teachers

-FREE for Hawaii high school teachers!
+FREE for Hawaii high school teachers implementing in SY26-27!

 CS Fundamentals Workshops (K-5)